loopbackio/loopback-next/docs/site/migration/mounting-lb3app.md

 ---
 lang: en
-title: 'Migrating from LoopBack 3'
+title: 'Mounting a LoopBack 3 application'
-keywords: LoopBack 4.0, LoopBack 4, LoopBack 3
+keywords: LoopBack 4.0, LoopBack 4, LoopBack 3, Migration
 sidebar: lb4_sidebar
-permalink: /doc/en/lb4/Migrating-from-LoopBack-3.html
+permalink: /doc/en/lb4/migration-mounting-lb3app.html
 ---

-For current LoopBack 3 users who want to migrate to LoopBack 4, LoopBack 4 offers a way to mount your LoopBack 3 application in a LoopBack 4 project.
+Migrating from LoopBack version 3 to version 4 is a big task because so many things have changed between the versions.
+To make this process easier, we implemented a feature allowing users to run their existing LoopBack 3 application as a component of the new LoopBack 4 project.

 By adding your application this way, the application's REST API is included in the OpenAPI spec provided by the LoopBack 4 application.
 This also means that the LoopBack 3 application's models can be used with the LoopBack 4 REST API Explorer.

 ## Mounting the LoopBack 3 Application in a LoopBack 4 Project